Plot climatologies showing seasonal or interannual patterns

 The temporal aggregation for climatology:

-"Year" - Annual means for each year (shows interannual variability)
+"Month"- Monthly climatology averaged across all years (shows seasonal patterns)"Year"- Annual means for each year (shows interannual variability)

 Transformation for the y-axis scale: